The History of Magnetic Therapy

 A pivital character in the history of magnetic therapy is the infamous Austrian Physician, Franz Anton Mesmer who did extensive work on the use of magnets and developed a theory concerning the body’s own magnetic energy which he coined animal magnetism.
 Mesmer’s work fell into disrepute by the French medical establishment.
 He believed he possessed a powerful animal magnetism and that through it he could heal people by touch or even waving his hand over a crowd.
-These bizarre practices of Mesmer are the origins of the word mesmerize.
+These bizarre practices of Mesmer became known as mesmerizing are the origins of the word mesmerize.
 Mud sticks and unfortunately Mesmer's antics placed such a stigma on magnets as a credible therapy worthy of investigation, other works in the therapeutic use of magnets were discredited.

 Stokes and Bell

 For example, in 1842, Stokes and Bell (Stokes of Stokes Adam syndrome fame and Bell of Bells Palsy fame) treated a patient with shoulder pain with a very powerful 20 pound magnet and reported the patient experienced relief and restoration.
 They published cases such as these in a very famous two-volume treatise called Lectures on the Theory and Practice of Physics.